KnowledgeCaptureAndDiscovery/somef/docs/index.md

 - **Package distribution**: Links to package sites like pypi in case the repository has a package available.
 - **Package files**: Links to package files used to wrap the project in a package.
 - **Programming languages**: Languages used in the repository
+- **Reference publication**: Scholarly works (e.g., articles, books) associated with the software that should be cited, either instead of or in addition to the software itself.
+These references can be extracted from multiple sources, such as CITATION.cff files (e.g., `preferred-citation`), BibTeX entries, or citation text in documentation (e.g., README files).
+We aim to recognize the following properties across these categories:
+  - Title: Title of the publication
+  - Author: list of author names in the publication
+  - URL: URL of the publication
+  - DOI: Digital object identifier of the publication
+  - Date published
+  - Journal: Journal name where the paper was published
+  - Year: Year of publication
+  - Pages: Page range in the journal
 - **Related papers**: URL to possible related papers within the repository stated within the readme file (from Arxiv)
 - **Releases** (GitHub and Gitlab): Pointer to the available versions of a software component.
 For each release, somef will track the following properties:
   - Assets: files attached to the release